The Ultimate Guide to Common Interview Questions & Answers

 9. How to Answer: “Do you have any questions for me?”

 Your questions here can either leave a strong, lasting impression on the interviewer, or make you come across as clueless.
-Here are some good questions to think about.
+Our (very popular) post on questions to ask at the end of the interview will suggest 12 winning questions, and explain how each can help you gather important information about the job.

 Before a face-to-face, you typically have a phone screen you need to get through.
-Here are some tips for getting through to the next round.
+This can be a challenging “gate check” to get past, and we often hear from Big Interview users that it was their biggest sticking point before using our full training system.
+Here are some tips for conquering that phone interview and getting through to the next round.

 Follow these commandments and they may lead you to the promised land – or promised cubicle (same thing).